TheCocoaProject/cordova-plugin-nativestorage/README.md

 cordova run android
 cordova run browser
 ```

-##<a name="how"></a>How?
-The values are native stored by using native functionalities provided by Android en iOS.
-* Android
-  - SharedPreferences
-* iOS
-  - NSUserDefaults
-* Browser (only for testing)
- - JSON in combination with localStorage

 ##<a name="defaults"></a>Defaults
 If the requested value for a giving response is not found a default value will be returned.